-If you are growing olive trees indoors, you must have many questions about the care and maintenance of olive trees.
+If you are growing olive trees indoors or your backyard, you must have many questions about the care and maintenance of olive trees.
 Without a doubt, regular pruning is a necessary part of caring for olive trees in pots.
-Because by pruning olive trees in pots correctly, you control not only its height and functionality but as well encourage vigorous growth for better olive fruit production.
+Because by pruning olive trees in pots correctly, you control not only their height and functionality but as well encourage vigorous growth for better olive fruit production.

 So how to prune olive trees in pots correctly?
 There are some basic olive trees in pots pruning requirements you should know as not to damage their natural growth process.
 First, you must remove cracked, diseased, or dead branches.
 Then, clip off root suckers or water shoots.
 After this, you can start shaping your potted olive trees by eliminating crossing branches and controlling new growths.
 It is fine to cut off 1/3 branches but most important is to know when to stop.
 Cause over-pruning olive trees in pots may overstimulate the tree and cause stress.